DevOpsAIguru123/terraform-azure-datadog-log-forwarder/README.md

 ### Setup :hammer_and_wrench:

-Follow these steps to set up and deploy the repository:
+Follow these steps to set up and deploy the infrastructure:

 #### 1. Clone the repository